 You will also find a copy of your Tips and Tricks Information sheet that you received with your machine in the FAQS drop down box.

-If you purchased your ZeroPak machine in 2016 please refer to your ZeroPak Handbook.
+If you purchased your ZeroPak machine in 2016 or later please refer to your ZeroPak Handbook.

 If you have a question we have not answered please Contact Us and we will endeavour to help you as quickly as possible.

 When vacuuming foods with a high liquid content try folding a paper towel into a 20mm wide strip and place inside the bag above the top of the food across the width of the bag.
 The paper towel will act like a filter, absorbing most of the liquid before it reaches the machine.
 Always have some paper towels on hand when doing things like fish or fresh chicken, pat the meat dry before placing it in the vacuum bag.

 See our 'Fish Tips and Tricks' information on our FAQS drop down box here.

 When vacuum sealing shellfish, use the manual mode, as described in your tips and tricks sheet that came with your Zeropak vacuum sealer to control the vacuum.

 For seafood such as minced paua and whitebait it is sometimes best to freeze them first until they are semi frozen or totally frozen.
 Place the food in the vacuum bag and put into the freezer for a couple of hours then vacuum.
 For scallops, mussels, or oysters, semi or flash freeze them for a short time on a tray or flat surface then vacuum seal them.
 There will not be any liquid to deal with and also you have now free flowed seafood.

 Use your vacuum sealer to reseal other types of food storage bags, such as frozen vegetables, potato chips, crackers, biscuits and nuts.
 Most bags that were originally heat-sealed can be resealed.
 Do not try and vacuum seal.
 Simply place the open end of the bag over the sealing band (below grey silicone band), close the lid and press seal.